 Another factor that sets us apart from mass production bikes is that we are not mass production.
 While others may make 5000-15,000 units of a single model in a year, we will make only 200-300.

-Why do you do steel, when most people are using aluminum?
+Why do you use steel, when most people are using aluminum?

 What drives the bike industry to use mainly aluminum right now because of aluminum’s low price and relative light weight.
 But to put it simply, in $500 or less price range, a quality steel frame still offers better ride feel and strength characteristics than an aluminum frame.

 Ride Feel: Aluminum generally transfers more road buzz and ‘shock’ to the rider than steel.
-The ride of steel is stiff and lively, without being harsh.
+The ride of quality double-butted steel is stiff and lively, without being harsh.